Campbell-Muscle-Lab/FiberSim/docs/pages/structures/batch/batch.md

 The [model](../model/model.html) and the [options](../options/options.html) are identical for both jobs but they use different [protocols](../protocol/protocol.html), save the [results](../results/results.html) to different files, and use different [output_handlers](../output_handler/output_handler.html)

 In this case, the protocol filenames show that the two jobs define simulations for pCa 9.0 and pCa 4.5 respectively.
-A batch with additonal simulations for intermediate pCa values could be used to generate a tension-pCa curve.
+If additional jobs defining simulations for intermediate pCa values were added, the batch structure could be used to generate a tension-pCa curve.
 See the [pCa curve demos](../../demos/pCa_curves/pCa_curves.html) for examples.

 ### Parallel processing